paolochiodi/aws-get-ip/README.md

 ## Options

-The contructor accepts the same options of aws-sdk.
-You sould pass in the aws region and credentials (unless using a IAM role)
+The constructor accepts the same options of aws-sdk.

+You should pass in the aws region and credentials (unless using a IAM role)

 ## Methods